garylirocks/quickrefs/azure-monitor.markdown

 - Azure Monitor stores log data in a Log Analytics workspace
 - A Log Analytics workspace is the **equivalent of a database** inside Azure Data Explorer, data is organized into tables
+- Data collected can be retained for a maximum of two years
 - These services all use Log Analytics workspaces to store and query logs:
   - Microsoft Defender for Cloud
   - Microsoft Sentinel